mahmoudaboueleneen/tomasulo/docs/report.md

 ### Backend

 We began visualizing how our backend would work by referencing our written algorithm and our hardware overview diagrams to maintain as realistic of an implementation as possible.
-This also led us to an interesting problem, see more in the `Appendix`.
+(This also led us to an interesting problem on simulation realism, see more in the `Appendix`)

 We wrote the majority of our backend code in group coding sessions as the tasks could not be split across the team members due to the heavy dependencies.